DavidAtRedpine/LaboroTomatoYoloV8/README.md

 yolo export model=/app/yolov8/runs/detect/train/weights/best.pt format=onnx imgsz=640 dynamic=False half=True
 ```

+### Downloading and using the onnx model

+You can get the model on the Hugging Face page [here](https://huggingface.co/DavidAtRedpine/sentis-LaboroTomatoYoloV8), along with instructions for how to use it in Unity.

 ## Other notes

 As part of the Docker build, the `get_tomato_dataset.py` script gets the Tomato dataset from `http://assets.laboro.ai.s3.amazonaws.com/laborotomato/laboro_tomato.zip`.
 You may need to change the path should it change in the future.
 Consult the LaboroTomato [README](https://github.com/laboroai/LaboroTomato/blob/master/README.md) file for the correct path.